 See, I believe that we’ve all succumbed to this lie that It is not okay to be upset, sad, or angry.
 If we are not allowed to express these feelings, they will come out externally or internally one way or another.
 Just because we announce that we are not allowed to have certain feelings, does not mean that they go away.
 All feelings were created by God and we can learn to express them in healthy or unhealthy ways.

 2. Crying is okay.
 Not long after the Dressing Your Truth program, I had realized that it was okay to cry.
 My Dad always laughed when my mom and I cried during movies.
 I felt then that crying was a weakness.
 I realize, now, that it is part of my Sensitive nature… and it’s okay.

 Type 2’s are very Soft-Hearted and Compassionate.
 Because of their sensitivity, they know what it feels like to be left out or made fun of.
 They may become defenders of others who feel the same.
-Recently, I took my Sensitive Daughter to the theater to see Cinderella.
+Not long ago, I took my Sensitive Daughter to the theater to see the live-action Cinderella.
 I loved that we could cry together and cuddle when Cinderella cried.
 How beautiful it is to freely feel pain without stuffing it inside.
-Our sensitive children are the ones that will be the most empathetic nurses and truly heal others by offering their compassion.
+Our sensitive children are the ones that will be the most empathetic nurses and truly heal others by offering their gift of compassion.
 But not if we beat it out of them and treat that natural gift as repulsive.

 3.Type 2’s are Soft-Spoken and Sensitive to Loud Noises.
 Many of my children have Type 2 Secondary Energy Types.
 My oldest could not handle auto-flush toilets.
 I would put a pull-up diaper over the sensor while he was potty training and we’d gone out to the library.
 Most of my kids (except my Type 1 child) put their hands over their ears for the automatic hand-dryers, vacuums, blenders, or fireworks.